Fabian-G/quest/docs/tracking.md

 The easiest method is to simply run `timew stop`.
 In this case the tracking tag will remain on the previously tracked task.
 This is fine though, because it will be cleared when you start tracking another task.
-One thing to keep in mind is, that if you want to restart tracking on a task where the tracking tag is already set you'll have to set it to a different value.
+One thing to keep in mind is that if you want to restart tracking on a task where the tracking tag is already set you'll have to set it to a different value.
 If you just use `track` to start tracking this will be handled for you.